OSDeploy/GitBook/osbuilder/how-to/create-a-new-osmedia-task.md

   * Windows Setup \(Boot.wim Index 2\)
   * WinRE

+An OSMedia Task does NOT perform any additional customizations \(that would be an OSBuild\)

 ---

 ### New-OSBuilderTask

 To simplify this process, simply select the New-OSBuilderTask function.
 Select the OSMedia tab and type in a TaskName similar to the one I have selected below

 ![](/assets/2018-07-12_11-32-16.png)